 Most news programs will even advertise negative news during others show and then say: 'Tune in tonight at 6:30 for more developments'.
 Do you think they are teasing you with this bad news because they are worried about you and want you to watch so you'll be abreast of the situation?
 No, they are doing it for ratings.
 People are far more likely to tune in to watch bad news than they are good news.
 Why?
 Because the prospect of bad news scares them.

 Bottom line: Fear makes people look for a solution.
 The news pretends to offer solutions but really only dishes out more fear.
 Which in turn makes people watch even more.
 It's a vicious cycle that's been going on night after night for years.

 All this fear is not healthy.
 Being exposed to negativity on the news night after night can affect your mood, and even worse put large amounts of stress and strain on your mind and body.
 And we all know that stress is so bad for you that it can even kill you in the right circumstances.

 Now I'm not saying that watching the news every night is going to cause you to stroke out or have a heart attack.
 What I am saying is that the stress it causes can most certainly piggyback on whatever health issues you may already have and cause them to worsen.

-There have been countless scientific studies done on the affects of stress on the body and mind.
+There have been countless scientific studies done on the effects of stress on the body and mind.
 And none of them have ever found any positive side effects from being subjected to stress on a regular basis.
 Now just think about how your body and brain must feel since you've been subjecting it to hours of negative news every night for years.
-Can you imagine the harm you have already done to yourself.
+Can you imagine the harm you have already done to yourself?